 Monday, December 18, 2017

 When in Québec and in need of your shopping ﬁx, you will have hard choices to make.
-You will have to pick a neighborhood to go shopping.
+You will have to pick a neighbourhood to go shopping.
 We know, it’s a hard life!
 Of course, we would recommend that you shop your heart out in each and every one of Québec City’s unique districts, including the Nouvo St-Roch, eclectic 3rd Avenue in Limoilou and the more reﬁned rue Cartier, but as time is of the essence, you may have to choose just one.

 Rue du Petit-Champlain was voted Canada’s most beautiful street for its charm, authenticity, historic cachet and emphasis on local culture.